Skip to content

 Campion Eco-Club students have been actively engaged this year in an exciting Wild Rails project.

-In collaboration with the Heart of England Community Rail Partnership, students have been working hard in the school's Eco-Club.
-As part of their efforts to promote biodiversity and environmental sustainability, the students have been planting vibrant geraniums at the base of the bug hotel, which is set to be installed at Leamington train station this summer.
-This initiative aims to create a welcoming habitat for pollinators and beneficial insects, enriching the local ecosystem and supporting the health of our gardens.
+In collaboration with the Heart of England Community Rail Partnership, the school’s Eco-Club students have been working hard, this term, to promote biodiversity and environmental sustainability.
+Pupils have planted vibrant geraniums at the base of a bug hotel, which will be installed at Leamington Spa train station this summer.
+This initiative aims to create a welcoming habitat for pollinators and beneficial insects, to enrich the local ecosystem and support the health of local gardens.

-We encourage visitors to keep an eye out for the bug hotel at Leamington station this summer and to appreciate the efforts of our Eco-Club students in making our community greener and more environmentally friendly.
+Please visit Leamington station this summer, along with your friends and family, to see the bug hotel in-situ and to appreciate the efforts of our Eco-Club students in making our community greener and more environmentally friendly.
 Their dedication exemplifies how youth involvement can make a meaningful difference in environmental conservation.